Poland: Best of Eastern Europe

 Our last birding of the tour will see us visit the amazing “Zator Fishponds” near Krakow.
 There are an incredible number of artificial and natural wetlands here (such as Spytkowice Fishponds) and we will finish the trip with many fantastic birds, such as breeding Black-necked Grebe, Whiskered Tern, Caspian Tern, Eurasian Bittern, Black-crowned Night Heron, Little Egret, Red-crested Pochard, Common Pochard, Egyptian Goose, Northern Lapwing, and Little Bittern.
 Interesting passerines here may include Bluethroat, Common Nightingale, Corn Bunting, Yellowhammer, and River Warbler.

 In the late morning we will check out of our accommodation and start our short journey to John Paul II Krakow-Balice International Airport where this Poland: Best of Eastern Europe tour will end at 2pm.

-You can connect with your flight home in the late afternoon/early evening, or continue your travel further, such as exploration of the Krakow area (some people who have birded in this part of Poland with us have been interested to visit the Auschwitz-Birkenau Memorial and Museum, for example) or you might be interested in extending your birding in Europe with our United Kingdom: Ultimate Spring Tour or Bulgaria and Romania: Balkans in Spring tour, both of these offer a wide range of amazing birds and will complement this Poland trip extremely well.
+You can connect with your flight home in the late afternoon/early evening, or continue your travel further, such as exploration of the Krakow area (some people who have birded in this part of Poland with us have been interested to visit the Auschwitz-Birkenau Memorial and Museum, for example) or you might be interested in extending your birding in Europe with our United Kingdom Birding Tour: England and Scotland in Spring tour.

 Overnight: Not included